freedomofpress/securedrop-docs/docs/journalist/starting_client.rst

 |screenshot_use_offline|

-Because SecureDrop Workstation allows you to download and decrypt submissions on one machine, submissions that you have downloaded are still available in offline mode and can be accessed even when you are not logged in.
+Because SecureDrop allows you to download and decrypt submissions on one machine, submissions that you have downloaded are still available in offline mode and can be accessed even when you are not logged in.

 |screenshot_offline_mode|

-.. important:: Protecting downloaded submissions is another reason why SecureDrop Workstation needs to be powered off completely when it is not in use.
+.. important:: Protecting downloaded submissions is another reason why The *Journalist Workstation* needs to be powered off completely when it is not in use.

 .. |screenshot_desktop-shortcut| image:: ../images/screenshot_desktop-shortcut.png